The Stages Of Economic Development

 IV.
 Take-off: Industrialization and Growth

 The take-off stage marks a period of rapid economic growth driven by industrialization.
-Technological innovation accelerates, leading to increased productivity and efficiency.
+Which means technological innovation accelerates, leading to increased productivity and efficiency.
 Investment in manufacturing expands significantly, generating new jobs and attracting further investment.
-The economy shifts from being primarily agricultural to increasingly industrial, with a burgeoning urban population.
-This period often involves significant social and political changes, including the rise of a new entrepreneurial class and the development of more sophisticated financial institutions.
+Consider this: the economy shifts from being primarily agricultural to increasingly industrial, with a burgeoning urban population.
+Which means this period often involves significant social and political changes, including the rise of a new entrepreneurial class and the development of more sophisticated financial institutions.
 This stage is typically characterized by high rates of investment and savings, fueling the expansion of industrial capacity.

 Key characteristics of the take-off stage: